Lootcase: Plot

 Kolte and his informant Faizu gather information about the shootout but find that nearby CCTV cameras are not operational.
 Meanwhile, Nandan spends some money on his family but doesn't reveal the money's source to Lata.
 Bala's men spot Faizu, and start tracking Kolte.
 Nandan removes some of the money from the suitcase, divides it into several packets, and hides them around the house, keeping one packet in his office drawer.
 One CCTV camera becomes operational, allowing Kolte to see Nandan leaving the scene in an auto-rickshaw.
-Meanwhile, Nandan has his hands full in attempting to keep his money hidden from his neighbors and Lata.
+Meanwhile, Nandan has his hands full in attempting to keep his money hidden from his neighbours and Lata.
 In an effort to spend his cash, he attempts to buy a luxurious apartment only to find that they do not accept cash payments.

-Kolte finds the auto-rickshaw driver from the CCTV footage, and is able to identify Nandan (the driver had spotted Nandan's debit card with his name and bank information).
+Kolte finds the auto-rickshaw driver from the CCTV footage and is able to identify Nandan (the driver had spotted Nandan's debit card with his name and bank information).
 Nandan goes to his bank to inquire about a cash-counting machine, but the cashiers laugh him off.
 Paranoid, he makes a scene and leaves.
-When Kolte is investigating at the same bank, the cashiers tell him about Nandan's suspicious behavior and provide him Nandan's address.
+When Kolte is investigating at the same bank, the cashiers tell him about Nandan's suspicious behaviour and provide him Nandan's address.
 Kolte arrives at his home just as Lata finds the hidden suitcase in the kitchen.
 Kolte holds the family at gunpoint and demands the money back and Nandan complies.
 Kolte finds out about the packet in the office, and takes Nandan to retrieve it.
 Bala's men report this to their boss, and Bala and Patil join hands to kill Kolte and recover the money.

 When Kolte and Nandan arrive at the office, Kolte sends Nandan inside to get the money.
 As soon as Nandan leaves, Kolte is ambushed by Bala's men.
 He manages to escape and finds Patil's file; realising its importance, he decides to blackmail Patil.
 Meanwhile Nandan is held up by his drunk boss as he attempts to get the packet.
 Kolte instructs him to come to a secret warehouse.
 Nandan manages to get there but Bala and Omar ambush the warehouse with their respective men.
 In the resulting shootout, Nandan is the only survivor.
 Not learning his lesson about greed, he decides to take the money at the warehouse, but leaves the file.
 When the contents of the file are leaked, Patil's political career is doomed.
 He retires to his village and takes up farming, but is quickly tracked down and murdered by Omar's men.